wurmlab/genomicscourse/2015/mapping_calling/map_call.md

 ## Simple analysis of the VCFs

 In this section we are going to analyse the genotypes of the different regions.
 We are using the software MeV to create a heat map of the genotypes, and to run Principal Component Analysis (PCA).
-MeV was written to analyse microarray gene expression data, so we need to transform the VCF to a format that resembles this type of data.
-For now, we will analyse the genotypes of one scaffold only, but you should do this for both scaffolds.
+MeV needs a particular, non-standard format for the data.

 #### Q. Run the following commands.
 Do you understand what each is doing?